dji-sdk/Onboard-SDK/README.md

 Here, we list all the avaliable document pointers for your reference and we recommend you the following development steps.

 1. Try some examples in our 'Compile and Run Example Section'
-2. Start building your own app
+2. Start building your own UAV APPs

 If you encounter any questions during the development, take a look at our [FAQ][FAQ].
 After that, feel free to contact us.

 ### Safety Warnings:

-Please comply with the local regulations during the development process and flight.
+Please comply with the local regulations during the development process and the flight.
 Please refer to http://flysafe.dji.com/ for more.

 ### Compile & Run Example Section:
 - [Linux Command Line example](Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample)